PTVphamtanvu/RocketGame/README.md

 - Explodes when hitting an obstacle.
 - Congratulations on hitting the finish line.
 - Flame when thrust or rotate the rocket.

+NOTE: This is just an alpha version of the game.